carpentries/instructor-training/_extras/additional_exercises.md

 ## Episode 15: Preparing to Teach

+For our next exercise, we will explore some deep thinking about the 'whole people' who might come to your classroom by creatively brainstorming a **learner profile**.
+This is a good way to support an empathic and intentional approach to your plan for instruction.

+Learner profiles have three parts:
+- the person's general background,
+- the motivating problem they face,
+- and how the course will help them.

 > ## Learner Profiles
 > Examine this example profile of a Software Carpentry learner: